handlebargh/yatto/CONTRIBUTING.md

 # Contributing to This Project

 Thanks for your interest in contributing!
-We welcome pull requests, bug reports, and new ideas.
+Pull requests, bug reports, and new ideas are welcome.

 ## Commit Messages